Red Faction: Future

-On December 19, 2012, THQ filed for chapter 11 bankruptcy leading to an auction of THQ's properties that was held on January 22, 2013.
+On December 19, 2012, THQ filed for Chapter 11 bankruptcy leading to an auction of THQ's properties that was held on January 22, 2013.
 While developer Volition was picked up by Deep Silver along with Saints Row, Red Faction was not a part of the transaction.
 On April 22, 2013, Red Faction was purchased by Nordic Games in the final transaction of THQ's assets.
-A fan community has organized to petition for the development of a new title in the series.
 After its purchase, Nordic Games CEO Lars Wingefors stated they either wanted to work with the original creators or best possible developer to work on sequels or additional content.
-After hearing of the Red Faction IP purchased by Nordic Games, Volition's general manager Dan Cermak expressed much relief that Red Faction is in comfortable hands but has stated Volition will no longer continue the Red Faction series.
+After hearing of the Red Faction IP purchase by Nordic Games, Volition's general manager Dan Cermak expressed much relief that Red Faction is in comfortable hands but has stated Volition will no longer continue the Red Faction series.
 In February 2018, Deep Silver was bought by Nordic Games, which had since renamed itself THQ Nordic.
 In May 2020 the rights for the series were transferred to Koch Media, thereby returning the rights to Volition.
+Volition shut down in August 2023 and Red Faction was transferred back to Koch Media which was now named Plaion.